microcks/microcks.io/content/documentation/guides/googlepubsub-support.md

 $ cat googlecloud-service-account.json | base64
 ```

-The screenshot below illustrates the creation of such a secret for your `QA Pub/Sub Service` with username, and credentials.
+The screenshot below illustrates the creation of such a secret for your `QA PubSub Service Account` with username, and credentials.

 ![Pub/Sub Broker secret](/images/guides/pubsub-broker-secret.png)